TWOEARS/binaural-simulator/README.md

-`Name` defines an unique identifier for the scene object, which should not be re-used for any other scene object. `Position` defines the position of the scene object in 3D cartesian coordinates (measured in meter).
+`Name` defines an unique identifier for the scene object, which should not be re-used for any other scene object. `Position` defines the position of the scene object in 3D Cartesian coordinates (measured in meter).
 In order to emit sound from a sound sources, audio buffers have to be respectively defined containing the sources' audio signals.
 A single-channel FIFO-Buffer (First-In-First-Out) can be defined by `simulator.buffer.FIFO(1)`.